 4 Surprising Companies Driving Healthcare Innovation

-The healthcare industry becoming more consumer focused, and consumer-focused companies are stepping in to help
+The healthcare industry is becoming more consumer focused, and consumer-focused companies are stepping in to help

 Clinical innovation in healthcare has always been strong and fairly fast-moving.
 New treatment methods and programs are always on the horizon, and year after year we see patients realizing the benefits of medical advancements.